by Path Digital on March 5, 2018

 The last case is what we want to focus on here, since there’s still some confusion on the use of the canonical tag for HTTP>HTTPS and other domain-wide migrations.
 From Luna Metrics: “Using a self-referring canonical on the destination page of 301 redirects is a one-two combo for successfully transferring a page.
 Google will follow the 301 to the new destination, when it gets there the self-referring canonicals acts as a confirmation that the page they have landed on is indeed the new location of the old page.
 It is of utmost importance that these two are correct and are working together.”

 Note: if you’re moving across platforms in addition to a site migration (where the new site & URL structure get completely revised), proceed with caution.
-Step 1 below may still apply.
+Step 1 below can still apply.

 Within WordPress, these are simple code adds to either your functions.php or header.php files.

-And if you’ve got the Yoast SEO plugin set up, that’s as simple as uninstalling Yoast.
+And if you’ve got the Yoast SEO plugin set up, that can be as simple as uninstalling Yoast.

 But if for whatever reason you don’t want to or aren’t able to uninstall Yoast from the HTTP site, you can also add this code to your functions.php file (just the last line, the rest you can safely ignore):

 I’ve seen many cases where sites have completed an HTTP>HTTPS switch and the HTTP pages remain in Google’s index for months… so I’d also recommend this step in combination with #2 below if you’re seeing an old site still getting crawled and indexed in Google Search Console several months after a site migration, for example.

-As stronger reinforcement to Google that HTTPS should be canonicalized across all of your HTTP pages, let’s go one step further to get your HTTPS pages indexed quickly.
+As a reinforcement signal to Google that HTTPS should be canonicalized across all of your HTTP pages, we can go one step further to get your new HTTPS site version indexed quickly.
 (Credit to bryanhadaway.com for the original code, which I modified very slightly by adding an “s” to “http”.)

-In your old HTTP installation (with Yoast canonicals removed – step 1), before doing the sitewide redirect add this in WordPress>Appearance>Editor>”header.php” before the closing <head>:
+In the old HTTP installation (with Yoast canonicals removed – step 1), before doing the sitewide redirect add this in WordPress>Appearance>Editor>”header.php” before the closing <head>: